Luis García Jr.: Washington Nationals

 On April 6, 2021, García was called up briefly before being optioned back to the Nationals alternate training site on April 12.
-He was assigned to the Triple-A Rochester Red Wings 1 day before the minor league season began, on May 3, 2021.
-He was called up again on May 25, appearing in 2 games at the major league level before being sent back down on May 30.
+He was assigned to the Triple-A Rochester Red Wings 1 day before the minor league season began, on May 3.
+García was called up again on May 25, appearing in two games at the major league level before being sent back down on May 30.
 He was recalled yet again on June 16, staying in the majors for just 4 days before returning to Rochester.

-García was called up for a 4th time during the season on July 29, 2021.
+García was called up for a fourth time during the season on July 29.
 He became the Nationals everyday second baseman, following the trades of infielders Josh Harrison and Trea Turner as well as the suspension and subsequent release of Starlin Castro.
 He finished 2021 slashing .303/.371/.599 in 37 games at the Triple-A level and .242/.275/.411 in 70 games in MLB.

 García once again began the 2022 season at Triple-A Rochester.
-He hit 8 HR along with 32 RBI in 42 games before joining the Nationals on June 1.
-He recorded his 10th career home run on June 15.
+He hit eight home runs along with 32 RBI in 42 games before joining the Nationals on June 1.
+García recorded his 10th career home run on June 15.

-2023

 On May 26, 2023, in a 12–10 victory over the Kansas City Royals, García went 6-for-6 at the plate.
 In doing so, García became the third player in Nationals/Expos history with six hits in a single game, joining Anthony Rendon (2017) and Rondell White (1995).
-He ended the season batting .266 with 9 home runs and 50 RBIs.
+He ended the season batting .266 with nine home runs and 50 RBI.

-2024

-Before the 2024 season, he changed his official player name to García Jr.

-The 2024 season was a breakout year for García.
-He led the team in RBI with 70, in batting (qualified hitters) with a .282 average, which was 11th best in the National League, had a career-high 18 home runs, 25 doubles, and 22 stolen bases, and was named the Nationals' Player of the Year.
+Before the 2024 season, he changed his official player name to García Jr. In 2024, he led the team in RBI with 70, in batting (qualified hitters) with a .282 average, which was 11th best in the National League, had a career-high 18 home runs, 25 doubles, and 22 stolen bases, and was named the Nationals' Player of the Year.

-2025

-Garcia ended the 2025 season slashing .252/.289/.412 in 139 games, with 16 home runs, 66 RBI, and 14 stolen bases.
+With the departures of Tanner Rainey and Kyle Finnegan in the 2024-2025 offseason, García began the 2025 season as the longest tenured player on the Nationals.
+García ended the 2025 season slashing .252/.289/.412 in 139 games, with 16 home runs, 66 RBI, and 14 stolen bases.
 On September 26, 2025, on one of the last games of the season, he became the eighth player in Nationals history to hit three home runs in a game, in a loss against the Chicago White Sox.

+The Nationals moved García to first base during 2026 spring training.
+García was named the National League's Player of the Week for June 22-28, when he batted .526 with six home runs and nine RBI.
+At the time of his trade to the New York Yankees on August 2, García was leading the National League in slugging percentage at .564 and had already set a career-high in home runs with 23 and RBI with 76.